cheqd/learn/overview/intro-to-defi-aspects-of-cheqd/how-do-i-choose-which-node-operator-to-delegate-to.md

 Bad behaviour in this context usually means that the Node Operator has not signed a sufficient number of blocks as ‘pre commits’ over a certain period of time.
 This could be due to inactivity or potential malicious intent.

 For example in June 2019, CosmosPool a former Cosmos validator experienced a server outage on their main node; downtime that resulted in its validator being temporarily jailed and its stake being slashed by 0.01%, including that of its delegators.
-This was what’s call a downtime slashing incident (soft slashing) whereby the validator and delegators were punished for downtime proportionally to their stake on the network ([JohnnieCosmos](https://johnniecosmos.medium.com/what-you-need-to-know-when-staking-on-the-cosmos-ecosystem-e6fc13a1b0e3)).
+This was what’s call [a downtime slashing incident (soft slashing) whereby the validator and delegators were punished for downtime proportionally to their stake](https://p2p.org/economy/slashing-overview-in-cosmos-network/) on the network.
 On top of this, further slashing later occurred as evidence was found of double block signing.
 Both CosmosPool AND the delegators’ stakes were slashed an additional 5% and the validator was permanently removed (‘tombstoned’).

 Slashing can therefore certainly affect your delegated and bonded tokens, so it is important to consider your choice.